MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 10000008

 #### Error message
-Warning or the Failure Time returned by Custom Time Calculation Process for the SLA Item {0} is invalid. {Placeholder="{0}"} refers to sla item id.
+Warning or the failure time returned by Custom Time Calculation Process for the SLA Item {0} is invalid. {Placeholder="{0}"} refers to sla item id.

 #### Reason
 The error occurs if the Custom Time Calculation Workflow action returns an invalid **Failure Time** for **requestType getEndTime**.

 #### Resolution
 You'll need to debug to find out why the custom workflow process isn't returning proper values.
 To avoid such issues, make sure that you add and test all the scenarios before deploying the sceanrios to production.
-For example, various SLA item applications and Pause/Resume scenarios.
+For example, various SLA item applications and Pause or Resume scenarios.

 #### Error code
 10000009